Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   that map to similar streaming protocol concepts like adaptationset in [[!MPEGDASH]].
 To signal a switching set CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] section 7.3.4 .
   Table 2 summarizes the CMAF Switching set constraints.
-This table just serves to illustrate the concept in this specification, it was defined in [[!MPEGCMAF]] and is provided here just for instructive purposes.
+This table just serves to illustrate the concept in this specification.
+It was defined in [[!MPEGCMAF]] and is provided here for instructive purposes.

   Table 2: Switching set constraints based on [[!MPEGCMAF]].
 The [!MPEGCMAF] specification prevails in case different
   <table class="def">